GomesLuis479/LampNot/README.md

 # LampNot - Notification Lamp
 A lamp connected over the internet flashes colors based on notifications on a user’s phone (android).
 Hardware used: Raspberry Pi 3 Model B. Cloud service used: Ubidots.
 [Project Video](https://www.youtube.com/watch?v=V0Xg72j4OvM&feature=youtu.be)

 The root directory contains an android studio project `/android_LampNot` and a python script `/raspberry_pi/rasp_pi.py` for Raspberry Pi.
-APK is also avaiable in the root directory.
+APK file is also available in the root directory.

 The project was implemented using a Raspberry Pi 3 Model B. To flash colors, RGB LEDs were controlled using software PWM.
 [Ubidots](https://app.ubidots.com/accounts/signin/) cloud service is used for message communication.
 Since Ubidots supports the MQTT protocol, the Raspberry Pi script uses the same to subscribe to the Ubidots broker.